 The epitome of luxury, Kurt Strand’s superyacht designs may also be the key to reducing emissions produced by ocean travel.

-The latest superyacht concept from Norwegian designer Kurt Strand, dubbed “Norway”, offers a futuristic vessel with a nod to the Viking Age.
+The superyacht concept from Norwegian designer Kurt Strand, dubbed “Norway”, offers a futuristic vessel with a nod to the Viking Age.
+But while it takes design inspiration from the past, it also offers a glimpse into what’s to come for the booming superyacht industry.

-The flat-bottomed 528-foot superyacht may look like Norse Viking ships, but it comes equipped with the most advanced emissions-free seafaring technology.
+The flat-bottomed 528-foot superyacht looks quite like a Norse Viking ship, but it comes equipped with the most advanced emissions-free seafaring technology those conquerors couldn’t have imagined.

-The superyacht will be outfitted with three electro-hydraulic carbon-fiber rig masts stretching 315 feet with the ability to rotate.
-The sails, designed to mimic those of Norse boats, total nearly 65,000 square feet, are wrapped in solar cell foil to help power the yacht.
+The superyacht will be outfitted with threeelectro-hydraulic carbon-fiber rig masts stretching 315 feet with the ability to rotate.
+The sails, designed to mimic those of Norse boats, total nearly 65,000 square feet, and are wrapped in solar cell foil to help power the yacht.
 They also unfurl in just about six minutes with the push of a button.

 While not as big as Somnio, the 730-foot luxury megaliner from Carl Le Souef, Norway is big enough to include 12 suites and 40 crew members.
 The superyacht houses a beach club, fitness center, spa, swimming pool, theater, garage, and its own mini-hospital.